bronson/richfield/README.markdown

 - if reversable, coalesce up/down block into change block?
 - release 1.0
 - submit patch so Richfield::SchemaFormatter can take over from the more limited AR::SchemaDumper
+- Pass :index and :foreign_key into migration so schema_plus gem will work.
+  Also, is it possible to ensure indices match, and generate a migration if not?
+- Automatically add indexes (crib from https://github.com/plentz/lol_dba ?)
+  Or can we just use lol_dba?
+- add_column and remove_column should take a block that gets run after it is added and before it is removed.

 ## Droppings